 While having problems with the lumbar spine can be aggravating, it’s far from being a lost cause.
 There are a lot of things that the physical therapist can do to help – they just have to be willing to listen to what they are being told… the PT went to school for a long time and they know what they are doing.
 Listening can make two people happy – the patient and the physical therapist.

 When it comes to lumbar spine rehabilitation, few are better at helping people recover from these than the staff at Phoenix Physical Therapy Rehabilitation, PLLC.
-They have three offices: Brooklyn, Rosedale, and Levittown and they can help you get back to where you were before.
+They have three offices: Brooklyn and Rosedale, and they can help you get back to where you were before.
 Give them a call to learn how you can benefit from a visit and to make an appointment: 347-733-1916.

 Phoenix Physical Therapy